tech1-agency/tech1-framework/README.md

 `mvn clean verify` when you want to be sure, that whole project just works

 ### Release Notes [Development v2.7.5]
-— Asserts: add methods including message is optional
+— Modification: add methods including message is optional — Addition: add hasLength
-— Asserts: add hasLength
+— Addition: assertPositiveOrThrow, assertPositiveOrZeroOrThrow, assertNegativeOrThrow, assertNegativeOrZeroOrThrow on long